dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 #### Circuit board mounts and access
 I'd always envisioned having a panel I could remove to access a display and some control buttons - after all, I might want to deactivate the nerf gun, so that no one could fire it as I passed it around, or lower LED brightness, or even control nerf gun power.
-Or even just visualise live data about the gun - battery voltage, nerf balls remaining, etc. Samus' gun never has a screen on it, in any of the games, so this had to be hideable - hence a removable panel.
-I opted for one of the ellipsoidal panels that sat either side, choosing the one that meant I would twist my arm toward me (this felt more comfortable):
+Or maybe even just visualise live data about the gun - battery voltage, nerf balls remaining, etc. Samus' gun never has a screen on it, in any of the games, so this had to be hideable - hence a removable panel.
+I opted for one of the elliptical panels that sat either side, choosing the one that meant I would twist my arm toward me (this felt more comfortable):

 ![First attempt](/assets/cannon/elbow_cap.png){: .center}